ben-aaron188/ltta_workshop/README.md

 Note: this workshop consists of one **WORKSHOP + TUTORIAL** part (in the morning) and a **PAPER HACKATHON** (after the lunch break).

-The preliminary workshop schedule is as follows:
+The workshop schedule was as follows:

 | WORKSHOP + TUTORIAL                      | (morning)         |
 | :--------------------------------------- | :---------------- |